BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 User Persona Examples:

-- As a ChRIS developer / administrator, I would like to have a way to test how my plugin performs on different architectures such as x86 vs PowerPC that are connected to different cloud network topologies, therefore I want a ChRIS plugin that performs benchmarking tests on such infrastructures.
+- As a ChRIS developer / administrator, I would like to have a way to test how my plugin performs on different architectures such as x86 vs PowerPC therefore I want a ChRIS plugin that performs benchmarking tests on these architectures.

 Non-target users are: